One-loop amplitudes for $t\bar{t}j$ and $t\bar{t}\gamma$ productions at the LHC through $\mathcal{O}(\epsilon^2)$

 where

+with $[]_{\vec{x}_0} (\vec{x})=1$ for $\omega=0$.
+In this case, the order of the expansion $\omega$ also represents the transcendental weight, which counts the number of iterated integrations.
 A very useful property of Chen iterated integrals is that they form a shuffle algebra.
 This means that the product of an iterated integral of weight $\omega_1$ with an iterated integral of weight $\omega_2$ can be expressed as a sum of iterated integrals of weight $\omega_1 + \omega_2$ according to the equation

 where $\vec{a}, \vec{b}, \vec{c}$ are index vectors, and $\vec{a} \sqcup \vec{b}$ denotes all possible ways to shuffle the indices of $\vec{a}$ and $\vec{b}$ while preserving the order within each vector.